 How to reduce quality losses occurring due to production rejects?

 Collecting data from sensors or cameras can help predict when products are about to deviate too much from the quality standards.
 That way, it is possible to adjust the equipment to avoid unacceptable quality.

 Time Not Scheduled for Production

 While this is not one of the Six Big Losses, it still deserves an explanation.

-Time not scheduled for production has to do with equipment utilisation.
+Time not scheduled for production has to do with equipment utilization.
 It indicates the time that you lose because you haven’t scheduled your equipment to run, for example, due to no demand for the product.

-While time not scheduled for production is not a loss in a sense that it does not indicate poor equipment efficiency, but it is still a loss that you can address via sales and planning to realise the potential of your current equipment.
+While time not scheduled for production is not a loss in a sense that it does not indicate poor equipment efficiency, but it is still a loss that you can address via sales and planning to realize the potential of your current equipment.